jlinoff/moniconn/README.md

 `plot-conn.gp`.

-It was written because I was experiencing intermittent service failures and wanted to keep track of them over time so that i could present them to my ISP.
+It was written because I was experiencing intermittent service failures and wanted to keep track of them over time.

 The `moniconn.sh` _bash_ script collects data about the internet and gateway router connections (typically WiFi) and stores it in a CSV